swlaschin/fsharpforfunandprofit.com/_posts/2014-01-12-roman-numeral-kata.md

 *The [code for this post](https://gist.github.com/swlaschin/8409306) has a full property-based test suite.*

-## Requirements Driven Design™
+## Requirements Driven Designâ„¢

 At this point, we can start on the implementation.

 Unlike the TDD video, I'd rather build the implementation by iterating on the *requirements*, not on the *test cases*.
-I need a catchy phrase for this, so I'll call it Requirements Driven Design™.
+I need a catchy phrase for this, so I'll call it Requirements Driven Designâ„¢.
 Watch out for a Requirements Driven Design Manifesto coming soon.

 And rather than implementing code that handles individual inputs one by one, I prefer my implementations to cover as many input cases as possible -- preferably all of them.
 As each new requirement is added the implementation is modified or refined, using the tests to ensure that it still meets the requirements.